dlsun/Stat350-S20/README.md

 and dividing by the total number of possible points.

+## Exams

+There will be two midterm exams, administered online on July 10 and July 31 from 12:10 to 1:30 PM.
+These exams will be open-book and open Internet.
+The only rule is that you are not allowed to talk to anybody other than the instructors during the exam.

+There will not be a final exam.
+In lieu of a final exam, there will be a group final project.

 ## Final Project

-For the final project, you can work in a group of up to 3 people.
+For the final project, you may work alone or with another student.
 Your task will be to study a random process and prepare a lesson on it.